-Dedicating life to serve Afghan nation, Kaka Murad had very friendly relations with Pakistanis and Afghan citizens particularly Pashtoon ethnicity.
+Dedicating life to serving the Afghan nation, Kaka Murad had very friendly relations with Pakistanis and Afghan citizens, particularly Pashtoon ethnicity.
 Pashtoons not in Afghanistan but those who knew him in Pakistan loved Kaka Murad and considered him their real brother.

 Initially, Kaka Murad had hired a translator to talk to Pashtoons through him but later he started learning their Pashto language.
 Kaka Murad was a brave man whose reputation for his bravery carried up till the end of his life.

-During the Taliban regime, Nakamura won the confidence of the Taliban and kept operating his medical services in the Taliban controlled areas of Afghanistan.
-Kaka Murad wrote several articles regarding his experience with the Taliban in the Japanese language which was published in newspapers and author of several books.
+During the Taliban regime, Nakamura won the confidence of the Taliban and kept operating his medical services in the Taliban-controlled areas of Afghanistan.
+Kaka Murad wrote several articles regarding his experience with the Taliban in the Japanese language which were published in newspapers and author of several books.

 Confronting readers with positive images of Muslims in Afghanistan he changed the stereotype ideology and their concept set by others across the globe.

-Kaka Murad’s publications and speaking with the Japanese helped him collecting donations and supporting his endeavours.
+Kaka Murad’s publications and speaking with the Japanese helped him collect donations and support his endeavours.

 A Japanese daily Japantoday published after 9/11 says when the United States attacked Afghanistan and all roads were blocked by US forces at that time doctor Nakamura raised three million dollars fund to distribute wheat and cooking oil to starving families in Kabul.